Arturo Herrero

 • Formatting

 The formatting of the code has one purpose: readability.
-The newspapper methapor: when reading code, the first functions that we find have to be the main and if we want we can go into details below.
+The newspaper metaphor: when reading code, the main functions should appear first, and we can go into details below.

-Objects hide their data and expose functions to operate with them, in the other hand we expose data structures directly.
+Objects hide their data and expose functions to operate with them, on the other hand, data structures expose their data directly.

 Try to separate the logic of our application from the exception handler and don’t pass or return null values from functions.

-The tests are a very important part building an applications.
+Tests are a very important part of building applications.
 Ideally, do TDD and create test code as good as the code of the rest of the application.

 • Classes